This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 After a quick swim in Perissa, it’s time to visit Akrotiri, the so-called Pompeii of Greece and one of the most impressive archaeological sites in Greece.

-With evidence of an early settlement that dates back to the fifth millennium BC, the prehistoric city of Akrotiri was a prosperous trade centre until the 17th century BC when the eruption of the Santorini Volcano buried the once-thriving city under tones of volcanic ash.
+With evidence of an early settlement that dates back to the fifth millennium BC, the prehistoric city of Akrotiri was a prosperous trade centre until the 17th century BC, when the eruption of the Santorini Volcano buried the once-thriving city under tons of volcanic ash.

 This image shows the interior of the archaeological site of Akrotiri.
 We can see the ruins of an ancient warehouse and several vases that have remained intact.
 The sunlight coming through the roof creates beautiful light effects.